tophat/dont-waste-your-ducking-time/README.md

 applications in order to get "the most bang for your buck" (dare I say "bang for your duck"?).

-See the [motivation section](#motivation) for more details on this testing strategy.
+See the [motivation section](#motivation-) for more details on this testing strategy.

-## Examples
+## Examples 🐓

 Examples of **bad** duck tests are found [here](./src/bad.test.js).

 Examples of **good** duck tests are found [here](./src/good.test.js).

-## Motivation
+## Motivation 💪

 First of all, what is a duck?
 It's a combination of related action creators, a reducer, and selectors.
+(It can also include other Redux-related paraphernalia, such as sagas.)
 Action creators create actions that when dispatched, cause state changes in the reducer, which ultimately are manifested in different values returned by the selectors.

 You can read more about ducks in the [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux) project.